Chapter 7 Regression III: categorical independent variables and multiple regression models

 Hang on!
 In the model above, we estimated not only \(\alpha\) and \(\beta\), but actually \(\alpha, \beta_1, \beta_2,\) and \(\beta_3\)!
 How come we estimated so many regression coefficients?
 Welcome to multiple regression models, our first stop in multivariate analysis!

 Say you have a dataset from a given hypothetical city.
 This dataset contains 365 rows, one for each day of the year.
-One of the columns included in this dataset is a count of robberies that were recorded by the police each day.
+One column in this dataset counts the robberies recorded by the police each day.
 Another column indicates how many ice creams were sold that day.
-Just for fun, you decide to estimate a regression model where robbery counts is the dependent variable and ice cream sales is the independent variable.
+Just for fun, you decide to estimate a regression model where robbery counts are the dependent variable and ice cream sales are the independent variable.
 Interestingly, you find a positive and strong association!
 Every additional ice cream sold was associated with an expected increase in robberies!
 You check model assumptions and model fit, and it all seems fine.
 What’s going on here?
 Should we ban ice creams as a criminal policy aiming to reduce robberies?

 We shouldn’t, of course.
 The association between ice cream consumption and robberies is a spurious association.^ [You must have heard before that correlation does not equal causation.
 Just because two things are associated, we cannot assume that one is the cause of the other.
-Typically, we see how the pilots switch on the secure belt button when there is turbulence.
+Typically, we see the pilots switch on the secure belt button during turbulence.
 These two things are associated - they tend to come together.
-But the pilots are not causing the turbulences by pressing a switch!
+But the pilots are not causing the turbulence by pressing a switch!
 The world is full of spurious correlations, associations between two variables that should not be taken too seriously.
 You can explore a few here.
 It’s funny.]
-In this case, what we have is a common factor not accounted for: weather.
-On hot, sunny days, people consume more ice creams; and on hot, sunny days, with more people circulating on the streets, more crimes tend to happen.
+In this case, the common factor not accounted for is weather.
+On hot, sunny days, people consume more ice cream, and when more people are circulating on the streets, more crimes tend to occur.
 Therefore, what we have here is a bivariate association between ice cream consumption and robberies generated by a third common factor.
 By not accounting for weather, we find a non-causal association induced by a confounder.
 That’s not good!
-Our result indicating a positive association between ice cream consumption and robberies is actually biased—once weather is accounted for, there is no association!
+Our result indicating a positive association between ice cream consumption and robberies is actually biased — once weather is accounted for, there is no association!

-It’s always important to think about potential confounders—i.e., potential third common factors not accounted for.
-Every time we examine the association between an independent variable \(X\) and a dependent variable \(Y\), we need to ask ourselves: could there be a third common factor causing both \(X\) and \(Y\)?
+It’s always important to consider potential confounders — i.e., third common factors not accounted for.
+Every time we examine the association between an independent variable \(X\) and a dependent variable \(Y\), we need to ask ourselves: could a third, common factor be causing both \(X\) and \(Y\)?
 If there is, our regression model could be biased since not accounting for that confounder could potentially lead to a spurious association.

 Looking only at covariation between pairs of variables can be misleading.
 It may lead you to conclude that a relationship is more important than it really is.
 This is no trivial matter, but one of the most important ones we confront in research and policy.

 These things also matter for policy.
-Wilson and Kelling, for example, argued that signs of incivility (or antisocial behaviour) in a community lead to more serious forms of crime later on as people withdraw to the safety of their homes when they see those signs of incivilities, and this leads to a reduction in informal mechanisms of social control.
-All the policies to tackle antisocial behaviour in this country are very much informed by this model and were heavily influenced by the broken windows theory.
+Wilson and Kelling, for example, argued that signs of incivility (or antisocial behaviour) in a community lead to more serious forms of crime later on, as people withdraw to the safety of their homes when they see such signs, thereby reducing informal mechanisms of social control.
+All the policies to tackle antisocial behaviour in this country are strongly informed by this model and were heavily influenced by the broken windows theory.

 That’s when multiple regression models become super useful!
 Multiple regression is one way of checking the relevance of competing explanations.
-You could set up a model where you try to predict crime levels with an indicator of broken windows and an indicator of structural disadvantage.
+You could set up a model to predict crime levels using indicators of broken windows and structural disadvantage.
 If, after controlling for structural disadvantage, you see that the regression coefficient for broken windows is still significant, you may be onto something, particularly if the estimated effect is still large.
 If, on the other hand, the regression coefficient of your broken windows variable is no longer significant, then you may be tempted to think that perhaps Sampson and Raudenbush were onto something.

 7.3 Fitting and interpreting a multiple regression model